-Types of Civil, Vital, and Criminal Records for Immigration
+Types of Civil Records for Immigration

 Civil records are documentation of life events created by an official government agency or officer.
 They may also include records that are filed with a government agency or office.
 In the United States and some other countries, civil records are typically public records.
 That’s because most public records are available to anyone that requests them.
 There are some limitations to protect confidentiality.